fioritracker/help/docs/inst.md

 # Installation - General considerations

 !!!
 Info
     Release 2020 SPS02 is not downward compatible with releases prior to 2020 FPS01.
 It should **not** be installed on top those releases.
 If you have used releases prior to 2020 FPS01 and would like to move to release 2020 SPS02 then you need to move your data manually.
-If you need help with moving you data please contact our project manager for an offer (gm@nypesap.com)
+If you need help with moving you data please contact our project manager for an offer (gm@nypesap.com).
+For more details refer [Fiori Tracker Suit's products compatibility](inst/comp.md).

 ## Overview